Movie Reviews

 ★ ★ ★ ★ ½

 A favorite of aughts cinema, made when I was a bit more in step with what the film world had to offer, as I saw a lot then and happened to like many features from disparate filmmakers, mostly outside the U.S., who seemed to be hitting their stride.
 (This might sound like a flip statement, but I think the aughts were probably a better decade for new cinema than the 2010s.)
-Anyway, I'm very happy that Second Run in the U.K. has released Goodbye, Dragon Inn on blu-ray with a new 4k transfer.
+Anyway, I'm very happy that Second Run in the U.K. has released Goodbye, Dragon Inn on Blu-ray with a new 4k transfer.
 It's a colorful, at times painfully slow film, but "slow" in a manner that seems to wring humor from its unhurriedness.
 This pace, the stretching out of time, events, or non-events, perhaps, is an appropriate tenor for a downbeat portrait of a movie theater on its last legs--one which, at the point in the film, is more likely to be frequented by men trying to pick each other up than genuine moviegoers.
 And because the TRT isn't overly long, the film doesn't overstay its welcome.
 There is a potential rainy-day romance at play in Goodbye, Dragon Inn, between the handicapped woman who works the lobby and the taciturn, chain-smoking projectionist, but on this night at least, it doesn't transpire.
 The film is peppered with many a sardonic moment, chief among them when the antsy Japanese guy in the audience of barely a dozen or so people freaks out a bit upon spotting one of the stars of King Hu's titular action movie in attendance.
 My only complaint here is that the "ghost story" aspect briefly put forth in the film feels rather tenuous, or at least under-explored.
 But nonetheless, this is essential viewing.

 The Hero